The Importance of Change Impact Assessments

 Impacted stakeholders want to understand “What’s in it for me?”, and the change impact assessment uncovers this information and supports the planning of change interventions that will increase the probability of project success.

-And, to find out if your organisation is ready for change, use our free online change readiness assessment tool to identify your strengths and gaps in the 6 key Levers for successful change.
+To find out if your organisation is ready for change, use our free online change readiness assessment tool to identify your strengths and gaps in the 6 key Levers for successful change

 What is a change impact assessment and what are the benefits?